When He opened the first Seal false christ

 He that is not with me is against me, and he that does not gather with me causes the sheep to be wasted (Luke 11:23, John 10:12).

-The beast exposed will occupy a base in the Holy land, but Satan will occupy the hearts and minds of the lost generations.
+The beast exposed will occupy a base in the Holy land, not a rebuilt Jewish temple.
+Satan, however, will occupy the hearts and minds of the lost generations.

-He as God sits in the Temple of God, is part of a verse that is one of the most misused and misunderstood in relationship to both Prophecy, and the Christian Identity.
+He as God sits in the Temple of God, is part of a verse that is one of the most misused and misunderstood in relation to both scriptural prophecies, and the Christian identity.

 Satan seeks to impersonate God, and the place where the Holy Spirit should dwell often is occupied by him.